Indian hog deer

-The Indian hog deer (Axis porcinus) is a small deer native to the Indo-Gangetic Plain in Pakistan, northern India, Nepal, Bangladesh to mainland Southeast Asia.
-It also occurs in western Thailand, and is possibly extirpated from China (in southwestern Yunnan Province), Myanmar, Laos, and Vietnam.
-Introduced populations exist in Australia, as well as the United States (in Texas, Hawaii, and Florida), and Sri Lanka (where its native status is disputed).
+The Indian hog deer (Axis porcinus), or Indochinese hog deer, is a small cervid native to the region of the Indian subcontinent and Indo-Gangetic Plain.
+Introduced populations are established in Australia, as well as the United States and Sri Lanka.

 Its name derives from the hog-like manner in which it runs through forests (with its head hung low), to ease ducking under obstacles instead of leaping over them, like most other deer.

 Taxonomy

 Cervus porcinus was the scientific name used by Eberhard August Wilhelm von Zimmermann in 1777 and 1780, based on an earlier description of Indian hog deer brought to England from India.

 It was placed in the genus Axis by William Jardine in 1835 and by Brian Houghton Hodgson in 1847.

 In 2004, it was proposed to be placed in the genus Hyelaphus.
 The proposal has not been accepted, with most authors keeping it under Axis.
 A subspecies, A. p. annamiticus, was once considered its own species, but is now generally considered the same species as A. porcinus.